 Supporting other projects in Galapagos

-Over time, GCT’s Education and Outreach Coordinator in Galapagos, Anne Guézou has become increasingly involved in environmental education, which she views as a keystone to conservation and sustainability.
-She talked about her work on the Giant Tortoise Movement Ecology Programme and the Plastic Pollution Free Galapagos Programme and how she helps to create local synergies with a variety of different groups.
+Over time, GCT’s Education and Outreach Coordinator in Galapagos, Anne Guézou, has become increasingly involved in environmental education, which she views as a keystone to conservation and sustainability.
+She talked about her work on the Galapagos Tortoise Movement Ecology Programme and the Plastic Pollution Free Galapagos Programme and how she helps to create local synergies with a variety of different groups.

 There has been such success engaging young people in Galapagos on Santa Cruz and Isabela with this project that there tortoise home learning pack through GCT’s educational site Discovering Galapagos.